-The event underlines the increasing interest in aircraft eEnablement and how it can help reduce costs for airlines.
-With more HTS Ku-band and Ka-band inflight connectivity systems coming online there is now more bandwidth than ever for eEnablement applications.
+The conference, taking place at the Park Inn by Radisson Hotel, London Heathrow, underlines the increasing interest in aircraft eEnablement and how it can help reduce costs for airlines.

 The conference is covering all aspects of aircraft communications, connectivity and IFE (for the ground, cockpit and cabin).